cyverseuk/cyverseuk-util/app_tutorial/agaveapps.md

 ## Overview
-In this tutorial, you'll set up a simple app that runs through the Agave API on the TGAC HTCondor cluster or your own hardware.
+In this tutorial, you'll set up a simple app that runs through the Agave API on the HTCondor cluster or your own hardware.
 The only preliminary is a CyVerse account, for which you can sign up [here](http://user.iplantcollaborative.org/) (don't worry, it's free).
 You'll also need to have git installed on the machine you will be working on.
 Let's